SidonTheTroll/Erstes-Jahr/Biology/17-breathing-and-exchange-of-gasses.md

 ### 1. Define vital capacity.
 What is its significance?

 Vital capacity is the maximum volume of air that a person can breathe in after a forced expiration.
 This includes Expiratory reserve volume, Tidal volume and Inspiratory volume.
+It is crucial in diagnosing and monitoring respiratory health.
+It reflects fitness, aids and surgery assessments and is key in pulmonary tests and health screening, impacting daily activities and quality of life.

 ### 2. State the volume of air remaining in the lungs after a normal breathing.